Turn, Turn, Turn: UUA Southern Region Virtual Assembly 2020

 This Fall, focus on building connections in your faith community through Small Group Ministry.
 Small groups are great places to relate to fellow UUs and get to know yourself too.

 In small group ministry, five to twelve folks gather regularly to share, reflect, and discuss significant life topics.
 Through this practice, we build deep connections with each other and with the divine.
 We also build strong bonds with our congregation, our community.

 This time of pandemic is both a vital time for connection, and a wonderful time to start, grow, or reinvigorate your congregation’s small group ministry program.

 This webinar is free but registration (no later than October 12th, please!) is required.
 Register today!

 Relentlessly Useful Resources for Leadership Development

-For congregational leaders and members.
-No cost to attend but pre-registration is required.
-Save the dates for these webinars:
+The Southern Region staff team offers a series of webinars for congregational leaders and members.
+There is no cost to attend but pre-registration is required.
+Save the dates for these upcoming webinars: